- Guidelines for authors

 Article layout pattern example can be found at -> here.

-Articles containing attached statement of the article originality signed by the author, should be emailed to the editorial assistant: email@example.com with an: (Author’s statement).
+Articles containing attached statement of the article originality signed by the author, should be emailed to the editorial assistant: email@example.com with an: (Author’s statement, Consent to personal data processing).

 - Each publication is evaluated by editor-in-chief (topic editor) and if the basic requirements are fulfilled the text is sent to be reviewed.